walles/ttt/README.md

   * time
   * number of right-on-the-first-attempt answers
 * Auto deploy to GitHub Pages on each push to the `main` branch
+* Replace the "3/10" text with a progress bar under the line where the user types

 ---